ansibleguy/collection_opnsense/README.md

 If an API changed, the current module-implementation might fail for firewalls running an older firmware.

+I currently try to create a stable release once or twice a year - as this takes 10-20h of work each time for implementing API-fixes.

 As [this project is unfunded](https://github.com/O-X-L/ansible-opnsense/discussions/199) we do not actively check for API-changes - if you find missing functionalities you need/want to have please [report it](https://github.com/O-X-L/ansible-opnsense/issues)!
+Not all features will be implemented!

 ----